joachimprinzbach/BiZEPS/doc/Setup_Part1.md

 <a name="p1_setupHost"/>
 #   Setup a Docker Host Machine
-To start with DockerCI first a host with a working Docker installation is required.
+To start with BiZEBS first a host with a working Docker installation is required.
 Currently Docker runs only on a Linux distribution and cannot be installed on Windows.
 But Docker can run within a VM with Linux on Windows.